-Unfortunately, in today’s world divorce and other family conflict affects half of the population.
-Family conflict is the most common path through which most people experience our civil court system.
-These conflicts can be simple to resolve, but all too often are complicated by high emotions and the involvement of state agencies and other third parties.
+Unfortunately, in today’s world divorce and other family conflict affect half of the population.
+Family conflict is the most common path through which people experience our civil court system.
+These conflicts can appear simple to resolve, but all too often are complicated by high emotions and the involvement of state agencies and other third parties.
 This makes the choice of a lawyer in family conflicts an important decision.

 Sage Law has the experience, knowledge and expertise to handle all types of family conflict, including: